 A11: Walking boots are recommended as they provide support to the ankle which reduces the risk of injury especially when trekking in the wet season (December - March).
 However it is important that your boots are comfortable and well worn-in and not brand new.
 Many people prefer to trek in tennis shoes but extra care should be taken since they do not support the ankle.
 We do not recommend trekking in sandals or using new boots or hiring boots prior to the trek.
 Make sure the shoes are sturdy enough for the duration of the trek and will not fall apart.

 A12: Many people like to hike with trekking poles or walking sticks.
 This is fine as long as the poles will not cause damage to the stone paving along the Inca Trail.
 If the trekking poles have metal spikes then these must be protected by rubber tips.
 We recommend bringing some spare rubber tips with you.
 Rubber protectors can also be bought in several shops in Cusco.
-Wooden walking sticks are obviously fine as long as you bring them with you from home.
-Recently government authorities have stopped trekkers using wooden sticks that could have come from local forests (to prevent deforestation of protected Andean forests).
-In Ollantaytambo on the way to the start of the trek you can currently buy wooden broom handles that have been decorated that can be used in an emergency !!!
 Metal trekking poles can also be hired in many equipment hire shops in Cusco for about US$10 for the 4 day trek.
 Peru Treks often have poles for hire in our office.

 Q13: Any bags that you don't need to take on the Inca trail can be left at your hotel in Cusco.
 Nearly all hotels have a luggage deposit and rarely charge for this service as long as you are returning to the hotel after the trek.
 You can also leave valuables in the hotel safe, but remember to bring your passport and some emergency money.
 We do not store clients luggage or valuables in our office.

-A14: About 30% of the group hire the services of an extra porter to carry their personal items.
-A 'half porter' can be hired for the 4 day trek (US$80 Mar+ 2016) (includes porters entrance fees, meals, transport and wages).
+A14: About 50% of the group hire the services of an extra porter to carry their personal items.
+A 'half porter' can be hired for the 4 day trek for US$85 (2018) This price includes porters entrance fees, meals, transport and wages.
 If you hire the services of a half porter you can give him a maximum of 6kg (13lbs) to carry which is usually sufficient for your sleeping bag (about 2.5kg), mattress (1 kg) and change of clothes (about 2.5kg).
 However the porter will not walk at your side during the trek so you will still need to bring a day pack to carry essential items such as water, snacks, camera, warm sweater and rain jacket.
 When you pay the trek balance in our office in Cusco we will give you a duffle bag so that you can put your items in that, which you will give to the porter on the day of the trek.

 A15: No. The restrictions on the number of people permitted on the Inca trail includes porters.
-Porters also have to pay a trek entrance fee (about US$15) and their tickets need to be booked in advance.
+Porters also have to pay a trek entrance fee (about US$18) and their tickets need to be booked in advance.
 If you want to hire the services of a half porter (maximum 6kg) then you must let us know at the time you make your trek booking.
 Unfortunately if you feel weakened by the effects of the altitude when you arrive in Cusco and feel it necessary to hire a porter at the last minute the new regulations make it impossible for us to arrange this unless we have had a cancellation in the group so it may be worth asking when you come to our office if you wan this service.
 On the trek itself the guide can often help you find "unofficial porters" who live at Wayllabamba (first campsite) who can help you with your equipment from Wayllabamba up to the top of the first pass (the most difficult section of the trail).
-These porters charge between US$30 and US$40 for their services but they cannot always be relied upon and there is no official rate.
+These porters charge between US$35 and US$50 for their services but they cannot always be relied upon and there is no official rate.
 Years of desperate trekkers willing to pay anything for someone to carry their bags have ruined it for other visitors.
 At times of high demand these prices can often be hugely inflated.
 Peru Treks cannot accept responsibility for the services provided by these porters.
 Hiring an extra porter with Peru Treks for the full length of the Inca Trail offers much better value and the porters working conditions and loads are strictly controlled.